roshan-lal-dia/tech-travelers-journal/README.md

 * addicted with Monopoly
 * streamed genshinn and Monopoly
 * Streamed Genshin more than 8 hrs
+* Prayed to GOD and pulled for YOimiya, guessed what I got her

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code